noprompt/meander/README.md

 #### Partition

 The `.` operator, read as "partition", partitions the collection into two parts: left and right.
-This operator is use primarily to delimit the start of a variable length subsequence.
+This operator is used primarily to delimit the start of a variable length subsequence.
 It is important to note that both `...` and `..n` act as partition operators as well.

 Example: